-Baylor’s speech pathology master’s online curriculum is designed for service-oriented professionals who are called to assist children and adults with communication, hearing, and swallowing disorders.
-As a Christian university, Baylor integrates faith into the SLP curriculum and strives to understand all of God’s creation and how it impacts our communication and quality of life.
+Baylor’s online Master of Science (M.S.) in Communication Sciences and Disorders (CSD) is designed for service-oriented professionals who are called to assist children and adults with communication, hearing, and swallowing disorders.
+As a Christian university, Baylor integrates faith into the CSD curriculum and strives to understand all of God’s creation and how it impacts our communication and quality of life.

-The SLP online program, Speech@Baylor, is rooted in research, clinical experiences, and real-world competencies that will empower you to serve diverse communities facing communication difficulties in their everyday lives.
+The online CSD graduate program is rooted in research, clinical experiences, and real-world competencies that will empower you to serve diverse communities facing communication difficulties in their everyday lives.

-The 45-credit SLP online program can be completed in five semesters (full time) or six to 10 semesters (part time).
+The 45-credit online CSD graduate program can be completed in five trimesters (full time) or seven to 11 trimesters (part time).
 As part of the program, you will be required to complete clinical practica and a clinical internship.

-The courses that make up the program’s curriculum take an interdisciplinary approach by integrating academic, research, and clinical experiences.
-As a student in the SLP online program, you will be exposed to current theories, principles, cutting-edge technologies, research methods, and practices.
+The courses that make up the program’s curriculum integrate academic, research, and clinical experiences.
+As a student in the online CSD graduate program, you will be exposed to current theories, principles, cutting-edge technologies, research methods, and practices.

 Upon graduation, you will be prepared to assess, diagnose, and treat communication and swallowing disorders in children and adults with innovative clinical work and evidence-based practice.

-Robbins College of Health and Human Sciences maintains the same admissions standards for our SLP online program as we do for our on-campus program.
+Robbins College of Health and Human Sciences maintains the same admissions standards for our SLP master’s online as we do for our on-campus program.

-In order to apply to Speech@Baylor, you must hold a bachelor’s degree from a regionally or nationally accredited college or university, and an undergraduate GPA of 3.0 or higher is preferred.
+In order to apply, you must hold a bachelor’s degree from a regionally accredited college or university, and an undergraduate GPA of 3.4 or higher is preferred.
 Undergraduate coursework in the basic sciences is also required.